Pizza Delivery Driver Accident Lawyers in Texas

 Although pizza delivery drivers presumably undergo training, they typically do not have any extra qualifications.
 Drivers for pizza delivery companies are no more qualified than the average Texan on the road.
 However, that does not mean that they are not expected to use care when completing their deliveries.

 We will look at the examples of Domino’s and Papa John’s to explore the requirements to be a pizza delivery driver.
 This is not a condemnation of either of the companies, but it is demonstrative of the industry standards for hiring pizza delivery drivers.
-If you think the driver in your case failed to meet the employer’s hiring requirements for a driver, discuss with a personal injury attorney to determine whether the employer was negligent in its hiring process.
+If you think the driver in your case failed to meet the employer’s hiring requirements for a driver, discuss with a to determine whether the employer was negligent in its hiring process.

 Domino’s Requirements for Drivers